 For more information with regard to University of Mount Union’s non-discrimination statement, policies pertaining to acts of intolerance, harassment and sexual misconduct, procedures for filing a grievance, as well as the Student Code of Conduct, and the university’s disciplinary process, you may refer to the Student Handbook.

 Finally, when a situation involving sexual misconduct has occurred, there are many decisions a person must make both immediately following and during her/his recovery from such a personal violation.
-University of Mount Union provides services that can assist the student with this process; the Sexual Misconduct Responder Program is designed for this purpose.
-More information about the Sexual Misconduct Responder Program and list of current responders can be found here.
+The University of Mount Union provides services that can assist the student with this process; the Sexual Misconduct Responder Program is designed for this purpose.
+More information or a list of current responders, visit the Sexual Misconduct Responder Program page.

 Additionally, for study abroad students, please remember, laws may vary from country to country (and Title IX is a US law), so legal options available may vary as well.
 However, the Title IX Coordinator is always available to you whether here or abroad to provide you with assistance and resources should you need them.